Common Medical School Interview Questions [Plus Answers]

 • Describe a time when you faced an ethical dilemma.
 How did you handle it?

 • How do you feel about our current healthcare system?
-Should the United States move to universal healthcare system?
+Should the United States move to a universal healthcare system?

 • What is your stance on euthanasia?
 Should patients be able to undergo physician assisted suicide?